 Mixing and layering different mediums is what I do in my practice.
 It’s how I view the world and how I view living and collecting.
 People don’t just buy art or design.
 They buy different pieces and have to put them together.
 Combining a variety of art and objects shows how things play off one another and create a mood and feeling.

 How did you break into the design world?

-As a kid I used to sketch cars and houses, but I was raised in Northern Wisconsin in a family that didn’t see design as an option for me.
-My dad was an entrepreneur.
-I was studying business.
+As a kid I used to sketch cars and houses, but I was raised in a family that didn’t see design as an option for me.
+My dad was an entrepreneur; I was studying business.
 It wasn’t until after college that circumstances in my life evolved.
 Around 1989 I opened a sophisticated design store in Palm Beach that had new and vintage furniture, art and objects.
 One day a couple came in wanting to buy everything and asked if I could help with their house.
 I didn’t necessarily know how to do that, but I just taught myself along the way.
-Travelling and a lot of amazing mentors in the design and art world are how I got myself to where I am today.
+Travelling and a lot of amazing mentors in the design and art worlds are how I got myself to where I am today.